 - Scrape sides and bottom of the bowl and add powdered sugar and vanilla extract.
 Starting on low speed and then gradually bringing it up to medium-high, beat for another 3-4 minutes.

-- Use a long serrated knife to even the bottom or both layers of the cake by slicing off the dome.
+- Use a long serrated knife to even the bottom of top layer and the top of the bottom layer by off a very thin layer.
 KEEP the dome that you sliced off and crumble it to use for decorating the cake.

 - Frost the bottom cake layer on top and stack the second layer on top.
-Then frost the second layer and the sides.
+Add about 1/2 cup of chopped nuts over the frosting if you wish.
+Then, frost the second layer and the sides of the cake.

-- Use the cake crumbs to decorate the cake or you can use it to make cake pops.
+- Use the cake crumbs to decorate the cake and add some more nuts of top.
+(You can also use the crumbled cake pieces to make cake pops.)

 This post has been UPDATED.
 Originally published on Will Cook For Smiles on November 4th, 2011.